emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site feels dated, lots of room for improvement. ❌
 1. Site has history and watch lists, and you can login to sync them across devices. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## ReelZone
-### Score: 4/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 7 servers, but they don't auto-switch if one fails, and you need to go back a page to try another. ❌
-1. Site does not have episode auto-next. ❌
-1. Sites UI has lots of room for improvement. ❌
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌